annikc/MitoMotil/README.md

 ![image](./data/SpikeRasters/example_spike_train.png)

 ## Simulating a Pool of Mitochondria
-We modeled the effect of synaptic inputs of varying frequency on pools of mitochondria with different mean stopping and recovery times.
+We modeled the effect of synaptic inputs of varying frequency on pools of mitochondria with different mean stopping times.
 For all experiments we generate a population of 500 instances of a `mitochondrion` object class defined in `util.py`

 ### Stopping Times
 We established experimentally a lower bound for the mean duration of immobilization of approximately 70 s.